Quantum Closeness Testing: A Streaming Algorithm and Applications: Prior work on property testing

 \section{Prior work on property testing}

 The purpose of this section is to review some results on learning and testing unknown quantum states, as well as the corresponding classical problem of learning and testing discrete distributions.
 We are not able to provide a complete description of all literature simply because this is a very active research line.
-We provide an overview of some best known and most recent result.
+However, what we have done is provide an overview of some of the best known and most recent results.